 - Click on the article link to load the page.

-- While reading the article, fix any technical information is not correct, and add any important information that is missing.
+- Fix any technical information is not correct, and/or add any important information that is missing.

 - Enter a Revision Comment at the bottom of the article.
 This is a brief message that describes what you did, like 'Technical review completed.'
-If you corrected information, include that in your comment, for example 'Technical review: fixed parameter descriptions.'
+If you corrected information, include that in your comment, for example 'Technical review and fixed parameter descriptions.'
 This helps other contributors and site editors know what you changed and why.
 You can also mention if there were specific bits that you didn't feel qualfied to review

 - Deselect the Technical box under Review Needed? just below the Revision Comment area of the page.